distantForest/time_scheduler/documentation/ARCHITECTURE.md

 ### IRQ selector.

 The IRQ selector block transfers multiple IRQ requests from the period counters to the Nios II processor over a single IRQ line.
-The figure 12 shows the IRQ selector block symbol.
+The [Figure 5](#fig-5-irq-symbol) shows the IRQ selector block symbol.
 <!-- <div> -->

 <!-- <a name="fig-irq-selector-block-symbol"></a> -->